 - Mobile application users are more open about sharing reviews, votes, and feedback

 - Mobile development platforms are relatively new and require intricate testing efforts

 The Importance of Automated Mobile Application Testing

-It is important for the QA team to determine the impact of a mobile application on different devices & OS, native applications, alerts & notifications and other features.
-Automation in mobile application testing go a long way in improving the productivity of developers & testers, while shortening the “Go Market” cycles by becoming backbone of agile software development.
+It is important for the QA team to determine the impact of a mobile application on different devices & OS, native applications, alerts & notifications, and other features.
+Automation in mobile application testing goes a long way in improving the productivity of developers & testers while shortening the “Go Market” cycles by becoming backbone of agile software development.